Research Projects for Undergraduates

 The Linguistics Department is pleased to announce

-a new round of applications for LURAP for Winter 2026!
+a new round of applications for LURAP for Spring 2026!

-• LURAP pairing decisions will go out during the first week of Winter Quarter (January 5-9, 2026).
+• LURAP pairing decisions will go out during the last week of March (March 30 - April 03).

-Note: If you were participating in LURAP for the Autumn 2025 quarter and would like to continue in the Winter 2026 quarter, you MUST complete a NEW LURAP application (or respond to Prof. Ogihara's email in your inbox).
+Note: If you participated in LURAP in the Winter 2026 quarter and would like to continue in the Spring 2026 quarter, you MUST complete a NEW LURAP application.

 Complete The Application